Skip to content

 Look at how huge the skyline is!
 The Subaru made it the entire way without breaking down.
 I found a mechanic in Wall, South Dakota, who confirmed that the check engine light was for the same O2 sensor issue that the mechanics in Ashland told me to ignore.
 He didn’t think ignoring it was the right choice, but he didn’t think it needed to be fixed until I was settled in New York.
 And then he thought I should pay in cash so the government wouldn’t steal from him under the guise of taxes.

+Ready for the Lincoln Tunnel?!
+Driving in Manhattan wasn’t bad.
+The traffic laws seem fluid, based on whatever common sense the situation calls for, which is much less stressful than some of the other places I drove through (looking at you Chicago Heights).
+Plus that means that you can sort of park anywhere (non-blocking) to unload your car and no one minds.
 I spent this week doing car stuff.
 After unloading at the Airbnb, I parked it in Manhattan overnight.
 The next morning I drove to Jersey City to find a mechanic for the check engine light and the leaking air conditioning condensation water.
 The mechanic was a great communicator from the “Hey, how you doin’?” (in a Jersey accent) for everyone who walks in, to texting photos of the adapter that someone stuck on the O2 sensor, which two other mechanics missed, and which I realize now was causing a host of weirdness.
 (The shuddering while idle, the complete loss of power on acceleration from time to time, the horrible rattling on starting the car.)
 Once they’d removed the adaptor and fixed the air conditioning water leak, I picked up the car and took it to its home for the next couple months, a valet parking garage (also in Jersey City).

 But it bothered me that the water leaking onto the floor of the passenger seat meant that carpet had been wet for DAYS.
 Every night at the hotel I took a Tupperware and bailed out the water, but it never got dry, and I could already see some discoloration starting in the corner where the leak was.
 It’s so humid out east that it seems like nothing ever dries.
 The mechanic recommended I park the car in a driveway and blast the floor with heat for 4-5 hours, which I can’t even think of how to pull off given my current situation.
 So this morning I took the car to get cleaned.
 I asked them to just clean the front two seats, but they threw in a fancy car wash (both hand-wash and machine-wash) and now the car looks AMAZING.
 And they charged me a fraction of the price I expected.
+Anyway, the car is back at its parking garage in Jersey City, and I plan to take the train out there every couple weeks to drive it, but whew, that was a lot of car chores!

 Now I can start exploring the city, and I’m VERY EXCITED.
 This is the first Empire State Building sighting (from the walk with Alyssa).